 The 15 best things to do in Bergen

-Norway’s second city has plenty to offer the curious traveler, from world-class gastronomy to cosy coffee shops, historic sights to cool art museums.
+Norway’s second-largest city has plenty to offer the curious traveler, from world-class gastronomy to cosy coffee shops, historic sights to cool art museums.

 Whether you’re visiting with friends, your other half or as a family with little ones, Bergen is packed with exciting sightseeing and makes a great base from which to explore the Norway’s natural attractions on the southwest coast.